Master of Specialist Inclusive Education

 Course rules

-To complete the Master of Specialist Inclusive Education students must typically pass 12 credit points and meet the following course rules to be eligible to graduate:
+To complete the Master of Specialist Inclusive Education you must pass 12 credit points.
+This includes:

 - 3 credit points of core units